pods-finance/yield-contracts/README.md

 # Points of centralization

  Although we wished to build a strategy fully on-chain, for some reasons its not possible right now.
-Specially on the part B) (Buying weekly options) Since we dont have yet mmature option protocols in the market with enough liquidity and low slippage.
-So, under the hood, on the part B of the process, we transfer part of the yield to a Multisig that will have the freedom to find the best place to buy those options (Ribbon auction / Options own AMM / OTC with Market Makers).
+On the part B) (Buying weekly options) we dont have yet mature option protocols in the market with enough liquidity and low slippage.
+  So, under the hood, on the part B of the process, we transfer part of the yield to a Multisig that will have the freedom to find the best place to buy those options (Ribbon auction / Pods AMM / OTC with Market Makers).

- In case of Multisig hack, the only balance that the Multisig could have access is the yield generated between rounds.
+ In case of Multisig hack, the only balances that **the Multisig have access are the yield generated between rounds**.

  # Operation Flowchart
 Red -> Any address can call this function